 J. Hofstatter Crozzol Pinot Noir 2007 (Alto Adige, Italy) $30

 The J. Hofstatter Crozzol Pinot Noir is a subtle, beautifully refined wine with notes of raspberry and cherry on the palate.
 It is a medium-bodied red with a pleasant finish.
 The Hofstatter Crozzol Pinot Noir offers a lot of food-pairing versatility as it is not likely to compete, but will complement a variety of flavors.Continue to 13 of 20 below.

 13 of 20

 This particular Gewurztraminer comes from one of Alto Adige's oldest cooperative wineries.
-On the nose, floral notes prevail - dominated by rose petals, a fuller body, exotic spice and tangy green apple greet the palate.
+On the nose, floral notes prevail - dominated by rose petals, a fuller body, spice, and tangy green apple greet the palate.

 14 of 20

 This is a serious Pinot Noir that demands attention and gets it, due to its compelling personality and food-friendly nature.
 The nose is dominated by raspberry and cherry fruit, both of which are elegantly echoed on the palate along with a sense of place, an earthy nuance that seems to ground the fruit.
-The wine is reserved, yet playful - fruit forward, yet subtley restrained by terroir and the finish is exquisite.
+The wine is reserved, yet playful—fruit forward, yet subtly restrained by terroir, and the finish is exquisite.

 15 of 20